 - 50 ml (~3 tbsp) cream

-For the filling mix up the walnut and the castor sugar.
+For the filling combine walnuts and castor sugar.
 Set aside.

 Dissolve yeast with a little sugar in lukewarm milk.

-In a bowl mix together the butter and the flour, then add the yeast, egg and the rest of the sugar.
-Knead it well until it becomes rollable.
+Rub butter into the flour, then add activated yeast, egg and the rest of the sugar, and knead it well until it becomes rollable.

 Divide the dough into 3 equal pieces.
-Roll the first one out to fit the pan (35×35 cm or similar), then place it into the greased pan and press the dough into the corners to fit.
+Roll out the first piece to fit the pan (30×30 cm / 12×12 inch or similar), then place it into the greased pan and press the dough into the corners to fit.

-Spread the half of the jam onto the first layer, then cover it uniformly with the half of the walnut-sugar mixture.
+Spread half of the jam onto the first layer, then cover it uniformly with half of the walnut-sugar mixture.

 Roll out the second piece of dough and fit into the pan.

-Now comes the remaining jam, then the walnut.
+Now comes the remaining jam, then the walnut filling.